 I have written a few times in the past that a certain degree of inner strength is required to be able to love somebody, to be their star, their guiding light, their pillar.
 Interestingly, the reverse is also true.
-If you choose to be loving, caring, supportive, compassionate, you will invariably emerge stronger.
+If you choose to be loving, caring, supportive, and compassionate, you will invariably emerge stronger.

 Can you be too compassionate?

 “Oh, so you miss me when I’m away!
-That’s exactly the reason why I go there because the prisoners miss me when I am not in the jail.
+That’s exactly the reason why I go there, it’s because the prisoners miss me when I am not in jail.
 You are free and you have access to many teachers, but they don’t have the same luxury.
-That’s why when I’m released, I steal again to go back in because not all prisoners are culprits and even those who are, they could do with a little compassion, a bit of help, some good company.
+That’s why when I’m released, I steal again to go back in because not all prisoners are culprits and even those who are, they could do with a little compassion, a bit of help, and some good company.
 I’ll continue to steal and help them.”

 Anything you do with a selfless motive, with no hidden agenda, is always going to strengthen you.
-Such strength will help you experience peace and bliss, you will feel contented and fulfilled, just like you do shortly after your favorite meal.
-Think about it for a moment, why does a lion roam freely in a jungle?
+Such strength will help you experience peace and bliss, you will feel content and fulfilled, just like you do shortly after your favorite meal.
+Think about it for a moment – why does a lion roam freely in a jungle?
 Because it is aware of its strength, its view of itself gives it the confidence and fearlessness to patrol and prey.
 In much the same manner, those with inner strength are naturally more confident, they are at greater ease, they are more peaceful.